Ellior2/Ellior2.github.io/_posts/2017-05-09-Geoduck-Trials-2017.md

 - Following morphology samples, I will again use a small mesh screen to capture larvae from each conical by scooping.
 I will give a genetle rinse using distilled water and quickly pipette out larvae with the least amount of water possible to transfer larvae to a cryotube.
 I will flash freeze before storing at -80C.

 ### Microbiomes
 - For microbiome sampling I will fill a gallon container with effluent seawater from each conical.
 I will use a peristaltic pump to filter the seater through three filters using Swinnex filter holders.
 The three filters are 5um, 0.7um, and finally a 0.22um to retain bacteria.
 I will save all three filters from each conical and store at -80C.
+I will do this every other sampling day.

+Schedule:
+5/15/17
+5/19/17
+5/24/17
+5/29/17
+6/2/17

+### Quantification
+- To quantify larvae I will drop the conical and collect all larvae in a 3L pitcher.
+I will plunge the sample to distribute the larvae evenly within the water column.
+Based on the previous quantification I will calculate an approximate volume I will need to pipette in order to count at least 100 larvae.
+I will repeat this three times to get 3 counts within 10% of eachother.
+Then I can calculate how many larvae I have within each conical.
+This will also be done on every other sampling day- alternating with microbiome sampling.

+Schedule:
+5/17/17
+5/22/17
+5/26/17
+5/31/17
+6/5/17

 # __UPDATES:__